frossm/rpncalc/mdbook/src/Chapters/Acknowledgements.md

 - Acknowledgment: <a href="https://www.flaticon.com/free-icons/agreement" title="agreement icons">Agreement icons created by Freepik - Flaticon</a>

-- Other icons were sourced from [IconFinder](https://iconfinder.com) and/or were licensed via the [Creative Commons License](https://creativecommons.org/licenses/)
+- Other icons were sourced from [IconFinder](https://iconfinder.com) and were licensed via the [Creative Commons License](https://creativecommons.org/licenses/)

 ## mdBook

 This book was generated using [mdBook](https://github.com/rust-lang/mdBook).  mdBook is a utility to create modern online books from Markdown files and it is fantastic.
 If you need to do something like this, mdBook is where you shoud look first in my humble opinion.